Vietnam.vn - Nền tảng quảng bá Việt Nam

 For small traders, business this year also started late and slower due to changes in administrative procedures after the merger and economic fluctuations, which made them not dare to import as much as before.
 Most of them only dared to take enough goods to sell.

-Lantern craft village is flooded with orders during the Mid-Autumn Festival, making them as soon as they are ordered - Photo 1.
+Lantern craft village is flooded with orders during the Mid-Autumn Festival season, making as soon as orders are placed - Photo 1.

 Electronic lanterns with diverse designs, eye-catching lighting effects and competitive prices still dominate the market, putting no small pressure on handmade lanterns.